manufacturing taste

 what is manufacturing taste?

-That is what makes us different.
 That is what it means to manufacture taste.

 → Projects